luk036/luk036.github.io/flows/pandocFlow.md

 ---

-## Install Cabal system
+## Install pandoc via Cabal system

 - In order to install the latest version of pandoc on Linux, you need to install the cabal system (because pandoc is written in Haskell).

-- You may need to install the missing componnents also.
+You may need to install the missing componnents:

--   sudo apt install
+  - sudo apt install cabal-install libghc-zlib-dev
-    -   cabal-install
-    -   libghc-zlib-dev

----

-## Install the pandoc package
+- Install the pandoc package:

 ```terminal
 ubuntu@ubuntu:~$ cabal update